• Skip to primary navigation

 One of the most common and original rules a sponsor may follow under Regulation D is called Rule 506(b).
 This rule is an exemption to register when offering and selling securities.
 The 506(b) rule, also known as the “safe harbor” rule, allows sponsors to offer securities to unlimited accredited investors and up to 35 sophisticated investors.

 A common question we receive is; what defines a sophisticated and accredited investor?
 SEC defines a sophisticated investor as someone who has sufficient knowledge and experience in financial and business matters to evaluate the merits and risks of the prospective investment.
-There is not a minimum net worth requirement.
+There is no a minimum net worth requirement.

 In a 506(b) offering, the deal sponsor cannot post general advertisements promoting an investment.
 For example, if you are seeing an investment opportunity posted on Facebook this is not (or should not be) a 506(b) offering.
 The investments posted to the general public follows the 506(c) rule under Regulation D, which will be discussed on a future blog post.